ecmwf/IonBeam/data-sources/meteotracker/README.md

 # meteotracker

-Data source for MeteoTracker: mobile weather sensors whose observations arrive as per-trip sessions.
-The core's scheduler triggers it with a time window; it fetches the window's session metadata, streams each session's point data, tags rows with the living lab derived from the session author, and ingests over Flight.
-Sessions upload well after the trip ends; windows stay revisable for the hot-store retention, which is what accommodates the late tail — the source itself fetches exactly the triggered window.
+Data source for MeteoTracker mobile weather sensors, whose observations are grouped into sessions for individual trips.
+For each scheduled time window, the source retrieves session metadata and point observations, adds the living lab derived from the session author, and sends the rows over Flight.

+Sessions may be uploaded after a trip ends.
+IonBeam can revise the corresponding datasets while their observations remain within hot-store retention.
+The source itself requests only the scheduled time window.

 Run it with `uv run meteotracker -c config.yaml` (see `config.example.yaml`).
 API credentials come from the `METEOTRACKER_USERNAME` and `METEOTRACKER_PASSWORD` environment variables — a Kubernetes Secret in deployment.